Webflow Fluid Paths

 We can fix that.

-In fact, this is one of the most-requested features we build for clients.
+This is one of the most-requested features we build for clients.

-How We Solve This
+How Hyperflow Solves This

-The only way is to do this on a Webflow-hosted site is to design a reverse proxy that can resolve your desired paths to Webflow's collection page paths.
+The way is to resolve this limitation in a Webflow-hosted site is to design a reverse proxy that can rewrite Webflow's collection page paths to your own desired path structure.

 How Path Maps Work

-Here are some of our key approaches;
+Here are some of our key approaches, loosely ordered from simplest to most complex.

 1. Static map.
 Hardcoded, good for simple maps, on sites that never changes.
 The from and to paths are both known in advance.